marwan/quranwbw.com/README.md

 <br><br>

-This repo contains the v1.6 code that www.QuranWBW.com runs on.
-Built with basic jQuery.
+This repo contains the v1.6 code for www.QuranWBW.com.
+Built with JavaScript.

 </div>